merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 The script `seqcounter.sh` is bash script to be executed in Linux.

-After cloning the repository please make sure the file is executable using `chmod +x seqcounter.sh` if necessary
+After cloning the repository please make sure the file is executable using `chmod +x seqcounter.sh` if necessary.

 The script `seqcounter.sh` looks for FASTA files in the directory where it is executed and prints the name of the file and number of sequences.

 ```

 > Change your flag to green if you are good to continue ![](img/green.jpeg)